 Chestnut Ridge, NY 10977

-Once your application is received, it is reviewed for completeness and forwarded to our Program Director, Jana Hawley, who will contact you to arrange a phone interview.
+Once your application is received, it is reviewed for completeness and forwarded to Program Director Winnie Stern who will contact you to arrange a phone interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.

 Sunbridge is approved by the U.S. Immigrations and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to invite the transfer of foreign students into the United States to study at our Institute.
 We welcome students from all over the world to join our student body and engage in the pursuit of becoming a Waldorf teacher.